A first systematic study of [OIII] 88$\mu$m at $z>8$: two luminous oxygen lines and a powerful ionized outflow in the first 600 million years: Discussion

 Locally, the \oiii{} luminosities of both dwarf and starburst galaxies are known to tightly correlate with star formation rate \citep[e.g.,][see also the recent review by \citealt{decarli_diazsantos2025}]{delooze2014,cormier2015}.
 This correlation moreover appears to hold for galaxies hosting an AGN \citep{delooze2014,peng2025a}.
 Observations of high-redshift galaxies ($z\gtrsim6$) suggest that most are consistent with the local \oiii{}-SFR relation for dwarf galaxies \citep[][]{hashimoto2018,harikane2020,zavala2024_alma,algera2025_oiii,witstok2025}, except perhaps at particularly high SFRs ($\mathrm{SFR} \gtrsim 200\,M_\odot\,\mathrm{yr}^{-1}$; \citealt{harikane2020,algera2025_oiii}).
 This suggests that \oiii{} is a powerful SFR tracer in the early Universe, although detections of the line at $z\gtrsim8$ remain limited.

 We compile SFR measurements of our four targets from the literature (Section \ref{sec:observations_targets}; see Table \ref{tab:properties}), and show them in the context of the \oiii{}-SFR relation in the left panel of Figure \ref{fig:oiiiSFR}.
 For comparison, we overplot the recent compilation of $z>6$ galaxies targeted in \oiii{} from \citet{algera2025_oiii}, highlighting the subset of six $z>8$ literature sources through larger markers.
+We moreover compare to the canonical \oiii{}-SFR relations for local dwarfs, starburst galaxies, and AGN from \citet{delooze2014}.

-Under the assumption that \oiii{} is emitted predominantly from H$\,$II-regions, it is expected to trace star formation on a typical timescale of $\lesssim10\,\mathrm{Myr}$, similar to recombination lines and free-free continuum.
+Under the assumption that \oiii{} is emitted predominantly from \hii{}-regions, it is expected to trace star formation on a typical timescale of $\lesssim10\,\mathrm{Myr}$, similar to recombination lines and free-free continuum.
 The SFRs of our targets were obtained from SED-fitting, and trace star formation on slightly longer timescales ($\approx30-100\,\mathrm{Myr}$; Section \ref{sec:observations_targets}).
-This may therefore induce some additional scatter about the \oiii{}-SFR relation, in particular if our targets are bursty.
-We therefore also consider UV-only and UV+IR-based SFRs in Appendix \ref{app:oiii_SFR} (Figure \ref{fig:oiiiSFR_UV_IR}), which should correspond to, respectively, lower and upper limits on the SFRs of our targets, tracing star formation on a characteristic timescale of $\lesssim100\,\mathrm{Myr}$.
-Adopting these SFRs does not significantly affect the \oiii{}-SFR relation of our targets.
+Similarly, the local \citet{delooze2014} relations rely on GALEX FUV and \textit{Spitzer}/MIPS $24\,\mu\mathrm{m}$ emission to probe unobscured and obscured star formation, respectively, which trace star formation on typical timescales of $\lesssim 100\,\mathrm{Myr}$ \citep[e.g.,][]{kennicutt2012}.
+To further homogenize the SFR measurements of our targets and enable a more apples-to-apples comparison with the local relations, we therefore also consider UV-only and UV+IR-based SFRs in Appendix \ref{app:oiii_SFR} (Figure \ref{fig:oiiiSFR_UV_IR}).
+The latter constitute an upper limit on the total SFR of our targets given that no far-infrared dust emission is directly detected.
+Adopting these SFRs does not significantly affect our interpretation of the \oiii{}-SFR relation of our $z > 8$ sample. \\